bredamatt/JavaPar/README.md

 # JavaPar
-Different parallelism approaches in Java
+Different parallelism approaches in Java.
+See `src` for more.